Homeschool Organization Solutions

 This bag is wonderful, you guys!

-If I’m being completely open and honest with you all, it’s my absolute favorite Thirty-One product of all time!
+If I’m being completely open and honest with you all, it’s my absolute favorite backpack of all time!
 I carry this bag nearly everywhere we go as a homeschool family and now my boys are following suit – carrying their very own!

-We love the Thirty-One Sling Back Bag for homeschool field trips!
-It’s not as bulky as regular back packs and it holds just enough!
+We love this Bag for homeschool field trips!
+It’s not quite as bulky as regular back packs and it holds just enough!

 Interested in a more detailed look at how we use this bag?
 Check out Homeschool Field Trip Backpack to see all the reasons I love this bag so incredibly much.
 Plus, get simple tips on what to pack for your own homeschool field trips!!